decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

 Mainstream partially synchronous BFT protocols tolerate $f<n/3$ Byzantine faults and have [3-round commit latency](https://decentralizedthoughts.github.io/2021-02-28-good-case-latency-of-byzantine-broadcast-a-complete-categorization/) under an honest leader.
 This latency can be reduced to 2 rounds, if we decrease the fault tolerance from <33% to <20%.

 Recently, there has been renewed interest in 2-round partially synchronous BFT.
 In this post, we present a natural 2-round BFT protocol in the Simplex style.
-A very similar protocol is independently proposed by Commonware and called [Minimmit](https://commonware.xyz/blogs/minimmit.html).
+A very similar protocol is independently proposed by Commonware and called [Minimmit](https://commonware.xyz/blogs/minimmit.html), also see [Chou, Lewis-Pye, O'Grady 2025](https://arxiv.org/pdf/2508.10862).

 ## Two-round commit intuition